EthanLifeGreat/Qwen2-local-api/README.md

 ## 1. Install Dependencies
 ### conda env:

-Install Anaconda dependencies listed in `environment.yml`, you may want to use command like this: (which is not validated however)
+Install Anaconda dependencies listed in `environment.yml`, you may want to use command like this:

  `conda env create -f environment.yml -n qwen2`